-- In the opening window, you can switch to the Goal Reached to set a new goal to condition the guide.
+- In the opening window, you can switch to Goal Reached to set a new goal to condition the guide.

-As you might have noticed, conditioning is exactly the same as in creating segments.
+As you might have noticed, conditioning is the same as in creating segments.
 If not, to learn about Segmentation Properties and Rules, click here.

 - Then choose the user segment who can see the checklist.
 This one is visible for all users.